 Many people want to have specific phone numbers and go to great lengths to acquire them.
 However, Bulgarians would rather not get it.
 They believe it is a phone number that is very unlucky or even cursed.
 Some notable people who had this phone number perished, which is the main reason why Bulgarians do not want to have this number even if it is quite easy to remember.

-The number 3
+The Number 3

-The association is different to what the people in Sweden believe.
+The association is different from what the people in Sweden believe.
 In Korea, the number three symbolizes control over ground and heaven because 1 represents the sky while 2 represents the earth.
 So adding the two numbers produces 3.

 However, the Japanese and the Vietnamese avoid taking photos if there are only 3 people because of an old superstition that death will come to whoever is in the middle of the photo.

-The number 7
+The Number 7

-In countries like Japan and China, the favorability of a number usually comes from the way it is pronounced or how it sounded in the local language.
-But in Korea, a number is considered lucky because of its concept.
+In countries like Japan and China, the favorability of a number usually comes from the way it sounds in the local language.
+But in Korea, they consider numbers and the meaning of numbers lucky because of its concept.

-The number 8
+The Number 8

 Many religions around the world, including Hinduism, Buddhism, Judaism, Christianity, Islam and Taoism consider 8 an auspicious number.
 Chinese people are particularly fond of the number 8.
 The number translates to bā, which sounds like the Chinese word fā, which means to generate wealth.

-The number 666
+The Number 666

-If the meaning of number 666 in Christian countries evokes fear, this particular number is lucky for others.
-For the Chinese the number 666 is considered to bring good fortune because it means everything goes smoothly.
+If the meaning of the number 666 in Christian countries evokes fear, this particular number is lucky for others.
+The Chinese consider the number 666 as a bringer of good fortune because it means everything goes smoothly.

-Beliefs and superstitions play a big part in the psyche of global consumers, so it would be detrimental to your global success if you ignore the meaning of numbers when localizing your website content, product information and other marketing materials.
+Beliefs and superstitions play a big part in the psyche of global consumers, so it would be detrimental to your global success if you ignore the meaning of numbers when localizing your website content, product information, and other marketing materials.